juntylpro1/secure-enterprise/onboard-custom.md

    ```
    {: codeblock}

-1. In the `offering.json` file, Add your input variables to the `configuration` array within a version and save the file.
+1. In the `offering.json` file, add your input variables to the `configuration` array within a version and save the file.
 1. Run the [`ibmcloud catalog offering update`](/docs/cli?topic=cli-manage-catalogs-plugin#update-offering) command to update your product:

    ```sh